thetarnav/glitched-writer/README.md

 -  **leadingText** and **trailingText** - _Former adds stuff to the begining and latter to the end._
    -  value - _Whats gets added_
    -  display - _When_: 'always' or 'when-typing' or 'when-not-typing'
--  **reverseOutput** - _should the string output be reversed or not.
-It's usefull for using the ::first-letter css selector for... well... the last letter_

 ## Links: